Jose-MPM/Notes/Courses/English V/English Topics.md

     - Modify the superlative:
         + "one of the" + superlative + plurar noun
-            - Great Britain is one of the richest countries in the wordl
+            - Great Britain is one of the richest countries in the world
                 + Meaning: There are several very rich countries in the world and Great Britain is one of those countries.
         + "some of the" + superlative + plurar noun
             - NY, London and Tokio are some of the most expensive cities in the wordl
                 + Meaning: There are several very expensive cities in the world and these are some of those cities.
-        + We can also modify a superlative with a ordinal number: "the" + ordinal number + superlative
+        + We can also[olso] modify[modifaiv] a superlative with a ordinal number:
+            - "the" + ordinal number + superlative
             - cardinal number - ordinal number:
                 + one - first
                 + two - second